manuelarte/gowasp/README.md

 For a detailed explanation of this vulnerability, see the [Cross Site Request Forgery Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).

-The add comments endpoint lacks protection against CSRF attacks.
+The post-comments endpoint lacks protection against CSRF attacks.
 Verify this by following these steps:

 + Log in to the application using your browser.
 + Open [price-win.html](/tools/price-win.html) in the same browser.